Hyperentangled Time-bin and Polarization Quantum Key Distribution: Protocol Introduction

-The BBM92 protocol {ideally} requires Alice and Bob to receive photons from a maximally entangled photon-pair source.
-In our case, the 1550-nm and 810-nm photons are entangled in their polarization (Fig. \ref{heqkdsetup}), and the state shared between Alice and Bob is
+The BBM92 protocol ideally requires Alice and Bob to receive photons from a maximally entangled photon-pair source.
+In our case, 1550-nm and 810-nm photons are entangled in their polarization (see Sect. \ref{expsetupsec}), and the state shared between Alice and Bob is